robertwmartin/energam-gmdb/classes-subclasses-5e.md

 - [add T. A. Gray lines here]  (link)

 ### Implementation Level ###
-- Tier 1 - means full character creation and levelling is available, and the Class or Subclass is supported through official channels external to Energam
+- Tier 1 - means full character creation and levelling is available, and the Class or Subclass is supported through official channels
+- Tier 2 - means full character creation and levelling is available, but the Class or Subclass is supported through a third-party vendor and not the official channels
-- Tier 2 - means full character creation and levelling is available, but this Class or Subclass is implemented via Energam based on a purchased supplement and not through official channels
+- Tier 3 - means full character creation and levelling is available, but this Class or Subclass is implemented via Energam based on a purchased supplement and not through official channels or a third-party vendor
 - Incomplete - means the implemenation is a work in progress.
 Character creation might be available but levelling may not work or may only work to a certain level, for example
 - Not Started - means the supplement for this Class or Subclass has been purchased but work to implement it in Energam has not yet started